section-engineering-education/engineering-education/content/articles/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/index.md

 > NOTE: Ensure you implement the ARIMA and SARIMA models in [Gooogle Colab.](https://research.google.com/colaboratory/)

 ### How the ARIMA model works
-Auto-Regressive Integrated Moving Average(ARIMA) is a time series model that uses the information in the past time series values to make future predictions.
+Auto-Regressive Integrated Moving Average (ARIMA) is a time series model that uses the information in the past time series values to make future predictions.
 The information found in the past values will indicate the nature of the future predictions.
 For example, an ARIMA model can predict future stock prices after observing and analyzing previous stock prices.

-The ARIMA model will use the single time-dependent (univariate) variable in the times series to make predictions.
+The ARIMA model will use the single time-dependent (univariate) variable in the time series to make predictions.
 ARIMA models only work when the time series is stationary.

 ### What is a stationary time series?
 A stationary time series is a series whose properties remain constant over time.
 These properties are variance, mean, and covariance Stationary time series do not have trends and repetitive cycles/seasonality.
 Most time-series is non-stationary, especially stock prices and other financial data.